Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Nevada

 Citation: DCFS Pol.
 Man. § 0519

-The CARA plan should address the needs of the child as well as those of the parent or caregiver to assure that appropriate services are provided to the parent/caregiver and infant to ensure the infant's well-being.
-There will be instances that a parent will decline to engage in a CARA plan; this in and of itself does not require the child welfare agency to screen-in the report for maltreatment.
+The CARA plan should address the needs of the child as well as those of the parent or caregiver to ensure that appropriate services are provided to the parent or caregiver and the infant to ensure the infant's well-being.
+There will be instances that a parent will decline to engage in a CARA plan; this in and of itself does not require the child welfare agency to screen in the report for maltreatment.

-A CARA plan should address the mother's (and potentially the other primary caregivers) need for treatment for substance use and mental disorders and services and supports that strengthen the parents' capacity to nurture and care for the infant and to ensure the infant's continued safety and well-being.
-At a minimum the CARA plan should include referrals for the mother's health, including and postpartum care; substance abuse treatment; mental health; and parenting support.
+A CARA plan should address the caregivers' need for treatment for substance use and mental disorders and services and supports that strengthen the caregivers' capacity to nurture and care for the infant and to ensure the infant's continued safety and well-being.
+At a minimum, the CARA plan should include referrals for the caregiver's health, including, but not limited to, postpartum care, substance abuse treatment, mental health, and parenting support.

 Monitoring Plans of Safe Care

-If an agency that provides child welfare services enters into an agreement with a person to provide services to a child or the family of the child, the agency shall require the person to notify the agency if the child or the family refuses or fails to participate in the services or if the person determines that there is a serious risk to the health or safety of the child.
+If an agency that provides child welfare services enters into an agreement with a person to provide services to a child or the child's family, the agency shall require the person to notify the agency if the child or the family refuses or fails to participate in the services or if the person determines that there is a serious risk to the health or safety of the child.